 By developing environmentally friendly solutions to sell to others, a mining company known as Fortescue is working to clean up its "record" (without greenwashing, I mean) by 2030.
 The company founded Fortescue Future Industries, which recently acquired and distributes green technology through a subsidiary called Fortescue Future Industries.
-Today, the group announced its first project: an “infinite” electric train (which is actually called the “Infinity Train”) designed to move loads of iron ore without needing to be recharged.
+Today, the group announced its first project: an "infinite" electric train (actually called the "Infinity Train") designed to move loads of iron ore without needing to be recharged.

 The Infinity Train has the potential to be the world's most efficient battery-powered electric locomotive, according to Elizabeth Gaines, CEO of Fortescue.
 "The downward loading sections will regenerate electricity, eliminating the need for renewable generation and charging infrastructure, making it a capital-efficient solution to eliminate diesel and emissions from our rail operations," he added.